King Ludwig II Mystery: Murder or Suicide

 The Interior of Neuschwanstein Castle

 While building Neuschwanstein, Ludwig used technology unheard of in the 19th century.
-His builders installed flushing toilets and central heat and furnished his kitchen with two ovens, a stove, spit, sideboard, and hot and cold running water.
+His builders installed flushing toilets and central heat.
+Plus they furnished his kitchen with two ovens, a stove, spit, sideboard, and hot and cold running water.

 Ludwig’s extravagances incurred massive debt, and his ministers deposed him by reason of insanity.
-However, though his behavior was Exceptional, there is evidence that he may have been set up.
+However, though his behavior was exceptional, evidence had accumulated indicating that he may have been set up.

 Neuschwanstein Castle and Walt Disney